Transportation Energy Goal #1: Reduce Petroleum Consumption

 Petroleum consumption and related greenhouse gas (GHG) emissions can be reduced with the adoption of more fuel efficient vehicles, hybrid vehicles, and flex-fuel vehicles, as well as vehicles running solely on alternative fuels like electricity, natural gas, and biofuels.

-To look up fuel efficient and alternative fuel vehicles and their costs refer to FuelEconomy.gov and Edmonds Total Cost to Own.
+To look up fuel efficient and alternative fuel vehicles and their costs refer to FuelEconomy.gov and Edmonds True Cost to Own.
 Refer to KPMG's Global Automotive Executive Survey for a fascinating overview of the future from the perspective of executives from the automotive industry.

 Vehicle Efficiency Resources

-The federal Corporate Average Fuel Economy and Greenhouse Gas Emissions regulations and advances in vehicle technology (ultra-light and strong materials, drivetrain design, etc.) are spurring a transformation in the automotive industry which is resulting in tremendous savings for consumers and as well as reduced GHG emissions from passenger cars and light trucks.
+The federal Corporate Average Fuel Economy (CAFE) and Greenhouse Gas Emissions regulations and advances in vehicle technology (ultra-light and strong materials, drivetrain design, etc.) are spurring a transformation in the automotive industry that is resulting in tremendous savings for consumers as well as reduced GHG emissions from passenger cars and light trucks.
 Interim targets for fuel economy standards start in model year 2017.
 By 2025, the average fuel economy of all new vehicles sold must be 54.5 miles per gallon (or the equivalent for alternative fuel vehicles).

 Efficient Driving Resources